Kristiansund Municipality

 Kristiansund (/ˈkrɪstʃənsʌnd, ˈkrɪstiənsʊn/, [krɪstjɑnˈsʉnː]; historically spelled Christianssund and earlier named Fosna) is a municipality on the western coast of Norway in the Nordmøre district of Møre og Romsdal county.
 The administrative center of the municipality is the town of Kristiansund (established in 1742), which is the major town for the whole Nordmøre region.
 Other notable settlements in the municipality include the villages of Kvalvåg, Rensvik, and Nedre Frei.

-The 87 km2 municipality is the 333rd largest by area out of the 356 municipalities in Norway.
-Kristiansund is the 52nd most populous municipality in Norway with a population of 24,013.
-The municipality's population density is 279.1 PD/km2 and its population has increased by 0.8% over the previous 10-year period.
+The 87 km2 municipality is the 334th largest by area out of the 357 municipalities in Norway.
+Kristiansund Municipality is the 53rd most populous municipality in Norway with a population of 24,404.
+The municipality's population density is 279.1 PD/km2 and its population has increased by 0.04% over the previous 10-year period.

 General information

 The parish of Christianssund was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 Initially, the small island municipality included just the town of Christianssund and its immediate surrounding area.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Kristiansund Municipality was merged with the tiny Grip Municipality (population: 104) to the northwest and the Dale area of Bremsnes Municipality on Nordlandet island (population: 963).
+On 1 January 1964, Kristiansund Municipality was merged with the tiny Grip Municipality (population: 104), an island municipality to the northwest and the Dale area of Bremsnes Municipality on Nordlandet island (population: 963).
 The neighboring Frei Municipality was merged with Kristiansund on 1 January 2008 creating a much larger Kristiansund Municipality.